ETD MARITIME

 On the other hand, to qualify for duty-free fueling in the EU, ships would have to justify the need to have access to duty-free fuel.
 As an ex-ante condition, entitlement to duty-free fuel tax exemption would have to be demonstrated by submitting the relevant customs documents indicating the next port of call located outside the EU.
 To further strengthen enforcement, ex-post verifications could be carried out to strengthen enforcement, for example on the vessel positioning system as part of spot checks.
 The rules will be different for fishing vessels in which case there are no customs documents to examine.

-The taxation of traditional fossil fuels used in maritime transport within the EEA is also consistent with the logic of the FUEL EU Maritime and EU ETS initiative, both aimed at driving the demand for renewable and low-carbon fuels in the shipping sector.
+The taxation of traditional fossil fuels used in maritime transport within the EEA is also consistent with the logic of the FUEL EU Maritime and EU ETS initiatives, both aimed at boosting demand for renewable and low-carbon fuels in the shipping sector.
 Marine transport.
-As the sustainable and low-carbon fuels promoted by this initiative would be taxed at lower rates under the ETD, the difference between the total costs of traditional and sustainable fuels would decrease over time by incentivizing fuel switching.
+As the sustainable and low-carbon fuels promoted by this initiative would be taxed at lower rates under the ETD, the difference between the total costs of traditional and sustainable fuels would reduce over time, incentivizing fuel switching .

 Access to the proposed ETD directive: